loganbussey/assemble-website-boilerplate/README.md

     $ brew install ttfautohint

+### AWS Credentials

+To perform a deployment to S3 and Cloudfront invalidation, you'll need to have the correct credentials in your `~/.aws/credentials` file. [aws-mfa](https://github.com/broamski/aws-mfa) can automate this process for you.

+    $ brew install python3
+    $ pip3 install aws-mfa
+    $ aws-mfa

 ## Getting Started

 Once everything is installed you can check out the source and install required local node modules and bower components.